 Cook the filling

-- In a medium saute or fry pan, heat the remaining 1 tablespoon olive oil over medium heat.
-Add mushroom stems and cook until any moisture evaporates and they are browned.
-Add shallot and cook until softened, stirring, about 1-2 minutes.
+- In a medium saute or fry pan, melt butter over medium heat.
+Add mushroom stems and cook until moisture evaporates and they are browned, 1-2 minutes.
+Add shallot and cooking and stirring until softened about 2 minutes.
 Add garlic and cook 1 more minute.
-Add sherry and cook until almost dry.
-Add sun-dried tomatoes, spinach and oregano.
-Cook until spinach is wilted and some of the moisture has cooked off.
+Add wine if using and cook until almost gone.
+Stir in sun-dried tomatoes, spinach, and Italian seasoning, plus salt and pepper.
+Cook about 2 minutes to blend flavors.
+Remove the filling to a bowl and stir in ½ cup of the parmesan cheese.

 Hari Chandana says